Patriot of Ukraine

 In its 2005 incarnation, it was affiliated to the Social-National Assembly of Ukraine (S.N.A.), an assemblage of far right organizations and groups founded in 2008 that share the social-national ideology and agree upon building a social-national state in Ukraine.
 Both the Patriot of Ukraine and the S.N.A. engaged in political violence against minorities and their political opponents.

 In an interview to the Left Bank on 10 December 2014, Biletsky announced that the Patriot of Ukraine as political organization suspended its activities due to the war situation in the country and dissolved primarily within the Azov Battalion.
-The group was one of the constituent elements of the party Svoboda.

 In 2016, former members of the Azov Battalions and the Patriot of Ukraine founded a new party named National Corps.